CyVerse-learning-materials/cyverse_quickstart_template/README.md

 ## How CyVerse Learning Center documentation is built

-Each CyVerse Tutorial, Guide, or Quickstart has its own [ReadtheDocs](https://readthedocs.com/) page which in turn is built from its own repo (See the template repos at [https://github.com/CyVerse-learning-materials](https://github.com/CyVerse-learning-materials)).
+Each piece of CyVerse Learning Center has its own [ReadtheDocs](https://readthedocs.com/) page which in turn is built from its own GitHub repo (see the template repos at [https://github.com/CyVerse-learning-materials](https://github.com/CyVerse-learning-materials)).
 Starting from a
 [ResStructured text file](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html)
 (index.rst) The documentation is built using [Sphinx](http://www.sphinx-doc.org/en/1.4.8/), and hosted on a repo configured with GitHub [Webhooks/Services](http://docs.readthedocs.io/en/latest/webhooks.html).
-Finally, the site is added to ReadtheDocs.
-Directions for completing this workflow are below **(See Building a Tutorial from Scratch)**.
+Finally, the site is added to the CyVerse ReadtheDocs account.
+Directions for completing this workflow are below **(see Building a Tutorial from Scratch)**.

 ## Documentation types

-- **Tutorials:** Tutorials teach.
+- **Tutorials -** Tutorials teach.
 Users should be able to follow an example dataset through the steps of a tutorial and gain understanding about what is happening along those steps.
 These are in-depth guides that usually address a scientific question by covering the major steps of a scientific workflow.
   A tutorial is ‘successful’ when a user is able to follow the tutorial a second time with their own data and obtain reasonable results.
-- **Platform Guide:** A Platform Guide is a slightly modified form of tutorial that covers an entire platform or service.
+- **Platform Guide -** A Platform Guide is a slightly modified form of tutorial that covers an entire platform or service.
-- **Quick Starts:** These materials are short tutorials that cover the minimal amount of information needed to complete an **operational task** (e.g. uploading data, reformatting a file, etc. ); there is no significant explanation of the science or interpretation of results.
-QSs highlight available resources, answer common questions (derived from user forum), and refer users to the most appropriate materials.
+- **Quick Starts -** These materials are short tutorials that cover the minimal amount of information needed to complete an **operational task** (e.g. uploading data, reformatting a file, etc. ); there is no significant explanation of the science or interpretation of results.
+Quick Starts highlight available resources, answer common questions (derived from user forum), and refer users to the most appropriate materials.
-- **Manuals:** A Manual is a more comprehensive documentation piece on a CyVerse platform or software product.
+- **Manuals -** A Manual is a more comprehensive documentation piece on a CyVerse platform or software product.

-**Examples:**
+**Examples of when to use what type of template:**

 - Uploading a file: Quick Start
 - Cleaning FastQ reads: Quick Start